kusari-network/kusari-docs/docs/what-to-try/validator.md

 # <b>HOW TO SETUP A VALIDATOR</b>
 ---

-The following guide will teach you how to set up a Kusari validator.
+The following guide will teach you how to set up a Kusari test validator.
 The process of becoming a validator requires two steps.
 The first step is to set up a network node.
 The second step is to assign your node to your account and apply for validator candidacy.

 Network validators are the foundation of a decentralized proof-of-stake network because they are responsible for concluding on a consensus by creating new and validating already produced blocks.
 That said, network validators are the prime target for adversaries that aim to sabotage the network.
 The Kusari has many layers to protect the network from attacks.
 The first layer is the security of each validator itself.
 Another layer is the slashing mechanism that detects validator nodes that display abnormal or dangerous behavior and punishes them with slashes.
 A slash will, in all cases, lead to the loss of funds.